golemfactory/golem-architecture/arch-snapshot/arch.md

 - Stores each Node's identity, public key, and IP address.
 - Assists in establishing peer-to-peer (p2p) connections when possible.
 - Routes traffic between Nodes if a p2p connection cannot be established.
+- Checks if connecting Nodes have public IP port exposed
 - Offers functions for:
   - Discovering Nodes and querying their information.
   - Retrieving a Node's neighborhood.